 - Seed vitality: 2-3 years; typical germination rate is 65 percent

 - Grow okra from seeds or seedlings.

-- Seed is viable for 2 years.
+- Okra seeds are viable for 2 years.

 - Okra is commonly started indoors in a greenhouse or warm, well-lit sunroom or kitchen.